JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 It is crucial for pseudo-point methods, and for the computation of marginal statistics at a reasonable scale, to be able to compute the diagonal of a given covariance matrix in linear time in the size of its inputs.
 This, in turn, necessitates that the diagonal of a given cross-covariance matrix can also be computed efficiently as the evaluation of covariance matrices often rely on the evaluation of cross-covariance matrices.
-As such, we have the following functions in addition to the AbstractGPs API implemented for `WrappedGP`s and `CompositeGP`s:
+As such, we have the following functions in addition to the AbstractGPs API implemented for `AtomicGP`s and `CompositeGP`s:

 | Function | Brief description |
 |:--------------------- |:---------------------- |